Hostile Takeover

 Why, in those moments she thought he wasn’t looking, did Uzi seem so sad, so lost?

-Mind full of wounds and regret, Khan walked into a world riddled full of holes.
+Mind burdened with wounds and regret, Khan walked into a world riddled full of holes.
 He paused his stride, and looked back to the bunker.
 He could return there, safe and enclosed in walls.
 What was to be done with a hole?
 Turn it to a doorway, and close it.

 He didn’t scream, wouldn’t give it that satisfaction, but he tightened his grip on his wrench, and did what he’d once done — he ran.